cx-prog-lang/.github/features/obj_dtor.md

 ## Example

 The canonicalization of object value destructors provides a generic way to semantically clean up objects.
 As a prime example, a composite type can clean up its members without knowing their existence.
 This example shows a reference counter structure for `struct Elem` type objects (`RCElem`), which automatically cleans up the allocated `struct Elem` object when it should be deallocated.
-(For clarity, the object allocation and reference counting logics were omitted.)
+(For clarity, the reference counting logic was omitted.)

 ```c
 #include <stdlib.h>